 \subsection{Relation to Prior Work}

-The continuous-time formulation of the BA algorithm connects the present work to several lines of prior investigation, each of which captures a different aspect of the dynamics.
-The main distinction of the present work is that a single equilibrium operator $\mathcal{G}$ governs dissipation, linearised relaxation, and local free-energy curvature within one common framework.
+\paragraph{Bregman and EM perspectives.} Hayashi~\cite{Hayashi2023,Hayashi2024,Hayashi2025} developed an influential framework in which each BA step is viewed as an alternating $e$/$m$-projection in a Bregman divergence system.
+This yields global monotone decrease of the free energy, an $O(1/n)$ global convergence rate, and, locally, exponential convergence once the iterate enters a neighbourhood of the fixed point---though the exponential rate constant is not expressed in closed form.
+The present paper addresses complementary questions: it identifies the relaxation kernel $\G$ as the central spectral object, derives the exact per-step Lyapunov dissipation formula $d(\lambda)$, and makes the local convergence factor $\gamma = \lam(2-\lam)$ explicit and computable from the channel and temperature.
+The two frameworks are therefore complementary: Hayashi's provides global guarantees from any starting point; the spectral theory developed here provides fine-grained quantitative information in the local phase.

-\paragraph{Classical BA analysis.} Blahut~\cite{Blahut1972} and Arimoto~\cite{Arimoto1972} proved convergence of the discrete iteration via monotone decrease of the free energy, without identifying the associated dissipation functional.
-Csisz\'ar~\cite{Csiszar1984} characterised each BA step as an alternating $I$-projection, providing a geometric picture that is fundamentally discrete.
-Nakagawa and Watanabe~\cite{Nakagawa2021} derived sharp $\mathcal{O}(1/n)$ convergence rates for the discrete iteration.
-The present continuous-time framework sharpens the dissipation picture: the free-energy decrease is replaced by the exact identity $\dot F_\beta = -\mathcal{D}(q)$.
-The local exponential rate $\lambda_*$ suggests a continuous-time analogue of the discrete $\mathcal{O}(1/n)$ rate, although a precise quantitative discrete-to-continuous correspondence remains open.
+\paragraph{Classical convergence analysis.} Csisz\'ar~\cite{Csiszar1984} characterised each BA step as an alternating $I$-projection, providing a discrete geometric picture.
+Nakagawa et al~\cite{Nakagawa2021} proved sharp $O(1/n)$ rates.
+Our continuous-time framework complements these results by providing the exact entropy production rate and an explicit local relaxation time.

-\paragraph{Bregman and EM perspectives.} Hayashi~\cite{Hayashi2022} reformulated discrete BA steps as Bregman EM updates.
-He, Saunderson, and Fawzi~\cite{He2024} formulated the discrete BA step as a Bregman proximal point algorithm.
-Our continuous flow $\dot{q} = \mathcal{T}(q)-q$ may be viewed as the infinitesimal counterpart of this proximal-point dynamics.
-In this sense, the relaxation kernel $\mathcal{G}$ provides a natural operator-theoretic analogue of the local response structure underlying the discrete iteration.

-\paragraph{Information geometry and replicator dynamics.} Amari's natural gradient~\cite{Amari1998} and the mirror-descent framework~\cite{BeckTeboulle2003} provide the geometric language closest to the present setting.
-Beretta and Pelillo~\cite{Beretta2025} proposed a vector flow for computing channel capacity and established qualitative exponential convergence through a replicator structure.
-The present analysis refines this picture by identifying an explicit spectral relaxation rate, given by the gap of $\mathcal{G}$ at equilibrium.
+\paragraph{Replicator and vector-field formulations.} Beretta and Pelillo~\cite{Beretta2025} proposed a continuous vector flow for channel capacity and proved qualitative exponential convergence via a replicator structure.
+The present analysis refines their picture by identifying the explicit spectral relaxation rate $\lam$.

-\paragraph{Distinction from Langevin dynamics.} It is instructive to contrast the BA flow with the overdamped Langevin equation